 Dubai is the financial hub in the Middle East.
 Thanks to its two ports, Dubai dominates the cargo and re-export markets.
 For over 20 years, Dubai economy has shown substantial growth with investment pouring in from all corners of the globe.
 It is also home to two major airlines Emirates and FlyDubai, with emirates being one of biggest airlines in the world.
 Apart from this, Dubai has a very large physical infrastructure spread all over the state with all kinds of services available almost everywhere.

 Dubai has an entirely different set of laws for foreign investors who are setting up their businesses in Dubai.
 Paperwork and legal requirements are minimal and procedures are fast tracked so that it is extremely easy to set up a company, licensing and registration.
 Moreover, Dubai has laws and rules for hiring employees and their benefits are protected.

 Dubai has probably the largest physical infrastructure in the region for businesses.
 The governing bodies of Free Zones provide excellent warehousing, office spaces, and other services.

 People from more than 200 nationalities live and work in Dubai.
 There is no shortage of manpower in UAE.
 Both skilled and unskilled labor come to Dubai in search of work opportunity.
 Once you have established a country, you can either hire from the pool already available in Dubai or you can opt to hire people from your country of origin after fulfilling legal requirements.

-The Government of Dubai and UAE provide all kinds of support for establishing a company or investing in UAE, like help with documents, licenses and so on.
+The Government of Dubai and UAE provides all kinds of support for establishing a company or investing in UAE, for example help with documentation, licenses and so on.